marph91/jimmy/docs/formats/facebook.md

 - Posts and messages are stored in separate notebooks.
 - Each post is converted to a separate note, starting with the creation date (`YYYY-MM-DD`).
 - Each conversation is a note.
 Messages are concatenated inside the note and separated by the day.
-Conversations may be splitted to prevent too big notes.
+Conversations may be split to prevent too big notes.
 - Referenced resources (audio, gif, photos, videos and other files) are converted.

 ## Known Limitations